Fifth Generation

 Death Notes: According to his death certificate, Eldon died at 7:15 in the morning of acute repiratory failure brought on by adenocarcinoma of the right lung.
 Tobacco is listed as a contibuting factor in his death.

-High School Graduation: Bratton Union Consolidated High School, May 10, 1938, , Richardson County, Nebraska, USA.
-80
+• High School Graduation: Bratton Union Consolidated High School, 10 May 1938, , Richardson County, Nebraska, United States.
+91

 His Honorable Discharge papers indicate that he served in the Aleutian Islands, Northern Solomons, the Southern Philippines, and Ryukyus.

-He was employed as a Soil Conservation Technician with the United States Soil Convervation Service in , , Nebraska, USA.
-62,79
+• He was employed as a Soil Conservation Technician with the United States Soil Convervation Service in , , Nebraska, United States.
+70,90

-He filed for divorce on October 13, 1976 in David City, Butler County, Nebraska, USA.
-79
+• He filed for divorce on 13 October 1976 in David City, Butler County, Nebraska, United States.
+90

-Funeral Service: St. Luke's United Methodist Church, November 3, 1989, David City, Butler County, Nebraska, USA.
-60,83 The Pallbearers were Norman Hoeft, Harold McElravy, Paul Ehlers, Larry Sloup, Jim Angell, and Don DeWispelare.
+• Funeral Service: St. Luke's United Methodist Church, 3 November 1989, David City, Butler County, Nebraska, United States.
+68,94 The Pallbearers were Norman Hoeft, Harold McElravy, Paul Ehlers, Larry Sloup, Jim Angell, and Don DeWispelare.
 The honorary pallbearers were Ed McElravy, Robert Young, Wayland Den, Omer Leech, Vern Oltmans, Ed Hutchinson, Myron Leech, and Don Matthews.

 Eldon was caught up in World War Two and served in the Army, Engineers 13th Division from 1942 to 1945 and saw action in the Pacific, including the Liberation of Attu in the Alaskan Aleutians, Leyte, Saipan, and the Marshall Islands in the South Pacific.